What are we talking about?

 - It starts from the moment when the child is motivated to understand his environment and feels able to give his opinion.

-- It requires informal areas so that the learnings happen at an appropriate pace and at the right time.
+- It requires informal areas so that the learnings happen at an appropriate and at the right time.

 - It doesn’t invalidate nor compensate formal education, but comes as something additional to acquire public awareness.